Anya1090944/rdm/README.md

-The Code of Hammurabi, one of the earliest known sets of laws, dates back to around 1754 BC.
+The Chernobyl nuclear disaster in 1986, one of the worst nuclear accidents in history, had far-reaching environmental and health consequences.